Speed Matters! Amped Replay’s Smooth Playback Makes Playback Fluid Even for High-Resolution Videos

 Reading time: 4 min

 Hello dear Amped fellows, welcome to this week’s tip!
-With the proliferation of super-mega-high resolution cameras, it’s getting more and more common having to deal with Full-HD or even 4K videos from smartphones and even surveillance systems.
+With the proliferation of super-mega-high resolution cameras, it’s getting more and more common to have to deal with Full-HD or even 4K videos from smartphones and even surveillance systems.
 At such high resolutions, it’s not trivial to guarantee a fluid playback.
 Luckily, Amped Replay has a built-in feature specifically tailored for this issue: the Smooth Playback!
-Keep reading to find out more…
+Keep reading to find out more.

 It doesn’t take much video analysis experience to realize how important it is to be able to watch a video at both its native speed and at customized speeds.
-When it comes to understanding the nature of some dynamic event (a car accident, a fight, etc.), it’s fundamental to see it happening at the actual video’s framerate (which we will call “real speed” from now on in this tip, where we’re basically relying on the information provided by the container).
-Nevertheless, it is also important to have the possibility to speed up and slow down the playback, so as to search for some event or focus on a specific point.
+To understand the nature of a dynamic event, such as a car accident or fight, it is essential to view it at the video’s actual framerate.
+We will refer to this as “real speed” for this tip, as it relies on the information provided by the video container.
+Nevertheless, it is also important to have the possibility to speed up and slow down the playback, to search for some event or focus on a specific point.

-Amped Replay makes playback speed customization very simple: simply drag the slider in the player to set the frames per second (fps) value that you want.
+Amped Replay makes playback speed customization very simple.
+Simply drag the slider in the player to set the frames per second (fps) value you want.

 Notice that the slider can be set to values below 1.
 It’s intentional, and it allows keeping each frame displayed for more than 1 second.
 For example, setting the fps value to 0.2 (that is, 1/5 in the fractional form) will keep each frame displayed for 5 seconds.